 The word “blind” is used in my life on the daily.
 I expect it to be used in a way that is appropriate, courteous, and respectful.
 I know that won’t always happen.
 Rude people and ignorance does exist.

 I imagine there are lots of people in this world who don’t know what to say to blind people.
 Take the awkward encounters as a chance to educate.
 Offer up your preferred “description” and create a more comfortable conversation.
-As for me, I think I’ve made it pretty clear that I’m totally fine being described as “blind”, or better yet, “blind and sexy as hell!”! xx
+As for me, I think I’ve made it pretty clear that I’m totally fine being described as “blind”, or better yet, “blind and sexy!”! xx